Enobraed/Discord-Optimization/README.md

 ### IMPORTANT UPDATE INFORMATION
 Each time Discord is updated, the files and folders will be re-uploaded, so you will need to re-run Discord (Optimization).bat.

+<h2 align="center">Discord (Launcher).bat</h2>
+The Discord (Launcher).bat script clears Discord's temporary files and launches it with the desired startup parameters for optimization.

+### Installation Instructions
+1. Copy/move Discord (Launcher).bat to the root folder with Discord (%USERPROFILE%\AppData\Local\Discord).
+2. Run Discord (Launcher).bat
+3. Delete the old Discord shortcut and create a new one - Discord (Launcher).bat